-The 24VDC outputs allows direct drive of 24VDC solenoids or small peristaltic pumps.
+The 24VDC outputs allows direct drive of 24VDC coil solenoids or small peristaltic pumps.
 Always ensure that the current capability of the power adapter is greater than the current draw of the solenoids or pumps.
-The pumps that we supply take a peak current of 1Amps.
+The pumps that we supply take a peak current of 1.2Amps.
+Whilst the controller has a maximum current drive ability of 2A it is normally supplied with a power supply that is limited to 1.2Amps.